entropyxyz/entropy-docs/content/basics/quickstart.md

       Exit
     ```

 1. The CLI will send your selected account information to the network.
-The network will then register your account, as long as you have enough funds in your account.
+The network will then register your account as long as you have enough funds.

     ```output
     Attempting to register the address: 5Dcps2RdXPQfiJBxxDnrF8iDzDHcnZC8rb5mcJ3xicqzhYbv